Zerathane/mod-token-turnin/.github/README.md

 ## How It Works

 1. **Scan** — the command walks the invoker's bags, and (if grouped) the bags of every eligible group member, looking for item entries that match a known tier token.
-2. **Resolve spec** — for each bot carrying a token, the module reads the character's actual invested talent points directly from the core's talent data, and determines their dominant talent tree.
-This is more reliable than relying on a bot's "declared" spec, which can be stale or unset.
+2. **Resolve spec** — for each bot carrying a token, the module reads the character's actual invested talent points from core's talent data to determine their dominant talent tree.
-3. **Look up the correct item** — token, class, and talent tree together resolve to exactly one correct gear piece via the module's data table.
-A token shared across multiple classes (common in tier-token design) still resolves correctly per class.
+3. **Look up the item** — token, class, and talent tree together resolve to exactly one gear piece via the module's data table.
-4. **Convert** — on `redeem`, the token is destroyed and the resolved item is awarded, using the bot's actual stack count so a slot of multiple tokens converts in one pass.
+4. **Convert** — on `redeem`, the token is destroyed and the resolved item awarded.
 If there's no free bag space, the bot keeps the token and you're told why.

-No vendor NPC, no travel, no dialogue — everything happens through the chat command.

 ## Supported Content